 The thing is, the house we have is big enough.
 It has enough bedrooms for us to have a guest room and separate office for my husband.
 We have a large living area with a dining nook, an open kitchen and 2.5 bathrooms for four people.
 (Still looking for your dream home?
 Learn how to deal with sky-high prices.)

-In my mind, this is the perfect house for us – even if there will always be part of me that wishes for something bigger and better.
+In my mind, this is the perfect house for us, even if there will always be part of me that wishes for something bigger and better.
 With that in mind, I know I will never move if this house is paid off.
 By doing this, I’m protecting myself from a future me who might feel inclined to unnecessarily upgrade.

 I barely like paying bills, let alone having six figures in debt hanging over my head.
 The more debt we have paid off and avoided over the years, the happier and freer I have felt.
 After the final payment is made on our mortgage, I know I am less likely to borrow a large sum of money again unless it is for a business or money-making opportunity.

 Speaking of investing, I don’t think it would make sense to prepay our 3.75% APR mortgage if we weren’t investing heavily for the future.
-But, we are.
-Because we’re self-employed, we have Solo 401(k) plans that let us save $18,000 in 2017, now $18,500 in 2018, plus 20% of our profits for a total of $54,000 each ($55,000 in 2018).
+Because we’re self-employed, we have Solo 401(k) plans that let us save $18,500 in 2018, plus 20% of our profits for a total of $55,000 each in 2018.